ChaoNEil/ChaoNEil.github.io/content/posts/soc-lab.md

 ![](/images/soc-lab-project/1-edited.png)

-At this point in time, i can ping all of my 3 machines:
+At this point in time, I can ping all of my 3 machines:

 ![](/images/soc-lab-project/2.png)